-Michelle Sylliboy reclaims Indigenous culture and identity with her book Kiskajeyi — I Am Ready
+Michelle Sylliboy reclaims Indigenous culture and identity with award-winning book Kiskajeyi — I Am Ready

 Michelle Sylliboy is a Mi'kmaw interdisciplinary artist, poet and author.
-Raised on unceded territory in We'koqma'q, Cape Breton, Nova Scotia, her work is about exploring history, culture and identity.
+Raised on unceded territory in We'koqma'q, Cape Breton, her work is about exploring history, culture and identity.

 "I was somewhat of a curious child, so I often wondered why I didn't know these symbols and why I couldn't read these symbols."